-Some of these conditions (e.g., (1)) already imply that A is Dedekind-finite, but others do not (e.g., (7) holds for $A = \omega_1$ when assuming ZFC, and (6) holds for $A = \omega$ even in ZF).
+Some of these conditions (e.g. (1)) already imply that A is Dedekind-finite, but others do not (e.g. (7) holds for $A = \omega_1$ when assuming ZFC, and (6) holds for $A = \omega$ even in ZF).

-The forcing Add(A, 1) was recently studied by Goldstern and Klausner in [3] where the authors study the possible effects of this forcing on the structure of cardinals, as well as some specific properties of the forcing, e.g. condition (2) in our theorem, that occur when A is assumed to be Dedekind-infinite with particular properties.
+The forcing Add(A, 1) was recently studied by Goldstern & Klausner [10] where the authors study the possible effects of this forcing on the structure of cardinals, as well as some specific properties of the forcing, e.g. condition (2) in our theorem, that occur when A is assumed to be Dedekind-finite with particular properties.